eljost/pysisyphus/docs/nix.rst

     nix-env -iA nixos.cachix
     cachix use chemix

 Cachix will (necessarily) add a new :code:`substituters` and :code:`trusted-public-keys` to your :code:`$HOME/.config/nix/nix.conf` if executed as normal user or :code:`/etc/nix/nix.conf` if executed as root.
-If written to your user configuration, you need to be a configured as :code:`trusted-users` for nix in :code:`/etc/nix/nix.conf` or your new caching settings will be ignored.
+If written to your user configuration, you need to be configured as :code:`trusted-users` for nix in :code:`/etc/nix/nix.conf` or your new caching settings will be ignored.

 Configuration
 =============